rufuswilson/slackbuilder/.github/README.md

 - `/logs` - optional directory for logs.

 Environment-variables can be passed to both `.sh`and `.SlackBuild`.
-Set environment variable `LOGONLY=1` to surpress console output when running.
+Set environment variable `LOGONLY=1` to suppress console output when running.

 #### Example docker run:
 ```bash